Apple-Pomegranate Breakfast Crumble (Gluten and Grain Free!)

 Do you have a favorite way to open them?
 Here’s how we cut and de-seed our pomegranates.
 I’m too chicken to cut them in half and whack them with a spoon.
 (See comment above about mopping.)

 Pomegranate arils remind me of cranberries in flavor, so I figured they’d be good in something like this.
 I’ve never baked with them before and was surprised to see that they held their shape, letting out just enough juice to tint the saucy part of the crumble ever so slightly.

 Remember the Spiced Pear Breakfast Crumble that I posted last year?
 This is similar, but uses almond meal and coconut to make it completely grain-free!

-I added the instructions for the Cinnamon-Vanilla Yogurt that we ate with this to the recipe.
+I added the instructions for the Cinnamon-Vanilla Cream that we ate with this to the recipe.
 It’s also great as a fruit dip!

 Grain-Free Apple-Pomegranate Breakfast Crumble

 Cook Time: 35 minutes